Shankar01081991/OSCP-Guide/Kali Setup & debug.md

 If your virtual machine (VM) or system is unable to connect to OffSec labs,

 MTU Issues You tried MTU adjustments (1200, 1000, 900), but ACT broadband might require a different size.
-Try further lowering:
+Try further lowering: NOTE if conneted to VPN the Adapter will be tun0

         sudo ip link set dev eth0 mtu 850